WenjieDu/PyPOTS/docs/index.rst

 imputation survey repo `Awesome_Imputation <https://github.com/WenjieDu/Awesome_Imputation>`_ to see how to config and tune the hyperparameters.

-🔥 Note that Transformer, iTransformer, FreTS, Crossformer, PatchTST, DLinear, ETSformer, Pyraformer, Nonstationary Transformer, FiLM, FEDformer, Informer, Autoformer are not proposed as imputation methods in their original papers, and they cannot accept POTS as input.
+🔥 Note that all models whose name with `🧑‍🔧` in the table (e.g. Transformer, iTransformer, Informer etc.) are not originally proposed as algorithms for POTS data in their papers, and they cannot directly accept time series with missing values as input, let alone imputation.
-To make them applicable on POTS data, we apply the embedding strategy and training approach (ORT+MIT) the same as we did in `SAITS paper <https://arxiv.org/pdf/2202.08516)>`_.
+To make them applicable to POTS data, we specifically apply the embedding strategy and training approach (ORT+MIT) the same as we did in `SAITS paper <https://arxiv.org/pdf/2202.08516)>`_.

 The task types are abbreviated as follows: **IMPU**: Imputation; **FORE**: Forecasting;